 Components, IM, MUC and PubSub domains

 MLC provides a tab for managing groups, which are important in most XMPP services.
 There is a special operator group (for users that can manage the M-Link service) and a range of custom groups.
 Groups can be defined as an explicit list, as an LDAP search, or reference a Directory group (AD Group or LDAP Group).
-Groups can be referenced for MUC access control, and can be used to provide roster pre-population, to enable administration configuration of user rosters.
+Groups can be referenced for MUC access control, and can be used to provide roster pre-population, or to enable administration configuration of user rosters.

 Both M-Link and M-Link Edge make use of peering controls to control how messages are routed and to control message flow.
 The Peering Configuration tab enables setup of routing configuration, filtering and controls associated with the peer.
 Link control enables use of special protocols between a pair of M-Link servers, in particular:

 - XEP-0361, to reduce handshaking on slow links.